-Within the UNECE’s World forum for the harmonisation of vehicle regulations a new global driving cycle, the World Light Duty Test Procedure (WLTP) has been developed.
+Within the UNECE’s World forum for the harmonisation of vehicle regulations a new global driving cycle, the World Light Duty Test Cycle (WLTC) has been developed.
 The work has been lead by experts from Europe, India and Japan with the USA and China as observers.

-The change in driving cycle alone (NEDC to WLTP) will result in an increase in fuel consumption/CO2 emissions of around 5% from the test but the effect of changes to test procedures and vehicle set-up will be more complex.
+The change in driving cycle alone (NEDC to WLTC) will result in an increase in fuel consumption/CO2 emissions of around 5% from the test but the effect of changes to test procedures and vehicle set-up, i.e. to reduce test flexibilities, will be more complex.

 In December 2012 the Director General of FIA region 1, the Director General of beuc and the Secretary General ANEC wrote to the vice president of the European Commission expressing concern that the current type approvals procedure using the NEDC doesn’t represent realistic driving conditions.

-The way in which fuel consumption for new cars is measured could change within five years but even then would only apply to new models - car models already on sale wouldn’t be re-tested.
-There is also the possibility that any change is delayed until 2020 or beyond and is introduced alongside the next round of CO2 reduction targets.
+The way in which official fuel consumption is measured will change but this will only apply to new models - car models already on sale wouldn’t be re-tested.

 If you can’t trust the official figures that car manufacturers quote, where do you go to get an idea of the fuel economy you can expect to achieve with a new car?

 Performance relative to official figures will vary between models and manufacturers but you could start by applying a simple rule-of-thumb correction.

 If you assume that a new car will be capable of fuel economy around 40% less (worse) than the official combined figure quoted by the manufacturer you shouldn’t be disappointed, and may be pleasantly surprised.